 When Wayne A.I.
 Frederick, President of Howard University, sat down for a press interview last year to discuss the importance of Historically Black Colleges and Universities (HBCUs) like Howard—101 institutions across the country that were established before the civil rights movement to serve the African-American community—he didn’t mince words.
 “HBCUs are an essential part of the fabric of higher education because of the contribution they make to diversifying so many fields,” he said, adding, “It’s a danger to the national interest not to invest in these institutions.”

-As an initial investment, Morgan Stanley will provide five academic and needs-based four-year scholarships at each institution for the next four years; a new class of scholars will be added each year for a class size of 60 by the fourth year.
+As an initial investment, Morgan Stanley has provided five academic and needs-based four-year scholarships at each institution for the next four years; a new class of scholars will be added each year for a class size of 60 by the fourth year.
 The scholarships will cover the entire cost of attending the institution for each academic year and will be open to students across all disciplines and majors.
 Additionally, the firm will provide a career-readiness program, to HBCU scholars, with virtual and on-site components, to complement their on-campus curriculum.
 The goal is to prepare them to succeed in whatever endeavor they choose, though opportunities at Morgan Stanley will be available to them.

 “Commit to Diversity & Inclusion is a core value at Morgan Stanley, and this program exhibits our relentless drive to make tangible progress in the makeup of our workforce,” says Chairman and CEO James Gorman.
 “This talent pipeline starts with education, and supporting students as they prepare to enter the workforce, whatever their careers may be, is a key area of focus for the firm.
 We look forward to partnering closely with HBCU faculty and students to support rising talent in an effective and meaningful way.”